tableau/embedding-playbook/pages/03_server_management_and_restapi.md

 * Creating a script that runs on install of Server to publish a set of pre-built dashboards
 * Scripting migration from site to site or server to server

-Depending on the size of the workbook or datasource, it may be possible to publish with a single call.
+Depending on the size of the workbook or data source, it may be possible to publish with a single call.
 If the file is large, you will need to do a send the file in pieces.
 For more details, see [the documentation on publishing with the REST API](https://onlinehelp.tableau.com/current/api/rest_api/en-us/help.htm#REST/rest_api_concepts_publish.htm%3FTocPath%3DConcepts%7C_____11)

 <br />
 *Next section: [Multi-Tenancy and Row-Level Security]({{ site.baseurl }}/pages/04_multitenancy_and_rls)*